jsnkle/Celtic-Lunar-Seasonal-Calendar/draiocht-calendar-mechanics.md

 The Draíocht Calendar represents more than just an alternative way to count days—it embodies a fundamentally different relationship with time itself.
 Rather than viewing time as an abstract resource to be measured, divided, and controlled, this calendar invites us to experience time as a relationship with the cosmos.

 By aligning our timekeeping with actual celestial cycles, we acknowledge that we are not separate from or above the natural world but integrally woven into its patterns.
-The slight "inconvenience" of variable month lengths and the occasional appearance of Danré is a small price to pay for reconnecting with the authentic rhythms that have governed life on Earth since its beginning.
+The slight "inconvenience" of variable month lengths and the occasional appearance of Ré Anann is a small price to pay for reconnecting with the authentic rhythms that have governed life on Earth since its beginning.

 In a world increasingly dominated by artificial schedules, digital timekeeping, and disconnection from natural cycles, this calendar offers something precious—a way back to the direct experience of cosmic time.
 It reminds us that before clocks and calendars, humans oriented themselves by the sun's path and the moon's phases, finding meaning and guidance in these celestial movements.